beingaturtle/beingaturtle.github.io/docs/task3.md

     !!!
 Note
     - This will create a filter set named Forwarding under filter sets
-    - which allows you to group the different filters you want for your emails
+    - which allows you to group the different filters you want for your e-mails

 5. Find and **click the newly created filter set name "Forwarding"** under the "Filter Sets"

     <figure markdown = "span"> ![Image title](./assets/task3/T3_S11.png){ loading=lazy } </figure>

 ## Enabling Email Forwarding

 1. **Click on the +** under "filters"

     <figure markdown = "span"> ![Image title](./assets/task3/T3_S12.png){ loading=lazy } </figure>